patrickw135/pubsub/instructions_custom_topics.md

 This package must be created as a CMake package: `ros2 pkg create --build-type ament-cmake <package_name>`

+This will result in an empty package structure:
 * msg/srv/act directory:
   * This directory contains the custom msg files (eg. CustomMsg1.msg)
 * CMakeLists.txt: